Juan de Fuca Trail Ultimate Guide: Everything You Need to Know

 For those of you who love the coastal hikes in BC, I highly recommend the 4 – 6 day Nootka Island Trail, accessed primarily from Gold River or Tahsis.
 We literally had the trail to ourselves the third week of September and we saw more wildlife on this hike than on any other!

 If you’re keen to visit northern Vancouver Island, check out the muddy but fabulous Cape Scott Trail.
+And after completing the North Coast Trail in August 2024, I can recommend it though it is harder than the West Coast Trail.

 Can't beat the coastal views on this section of the hike